paguzma/cjekel.github.io/about.md

 # About Me
 I'm a semi-pro traveler, burrito aficionado, Python scripter, and problem solver.
 Currently I'm pursuing a Master's Degree in Mechanical Engineering at Stellenbosch University.
 Some of my interests include:

--numerical modeling
+- numerical modeling
--high performance computing
+- high performance computing
--non-linear finite element analysis
+- non-linear finite element analysis
--material models
+- material models
--inflatable structures
+- inflatable structures

 My technical skill set, determination, and easy going personality all combine to make me one exceptional team player.
 Send me an email at {{site.email}} and let's work together on some thought-provoking problems.